Mohit-Ak/CarND-Behavioral-Cloning-P3/writeup.md

 ## Overview
 In this project, we will use traditional and convolutional neural networks to clone driving behavior.
 We will train, validate and test a model using Keras.
 The model will output a steering angle to an autonomous vehicle.

-This project was done as part of Udacity's Self-Driving Car Nanodegree Program.
-The model performance has been tested on for resolution of 640x480, and graphic quality selected as 'fantastic'.
+This project was done as a part of Udacity's Self-Driving Car Nanodegree Program.
+The model's performance has been tested on for resolution of 640x480, and graphic quality selected as 'fantastic'.

 ## Model performance on track 1